Rouhis/AIProjectSAM/BardGradio/README.md

 ![image](https://github.com/Rouhis/AIProjectSAM/assets/103174848/66e509db-01b0-4fdb-a68b-2de644dbbd94)

+The API keys tend to expire quite often and you might get an error about "SNlM0e value not found.".
+Then just clear your cookies and get a new api key.

-You need to have photo of a piece of clothing that you can use to test the program.
+You also need to have photo of a piece of clothing that you can use to test the program.

 ## Installing
 Installing dependencies.